 More support from rich nations needed

-A similar pact for migration also won General Assembly approval in December.
+A similar migration pact won General Assembly approval in December.
 Both grew out of the U.N.’s New York Declaration for refugees and migrants in 2016.
-That declaration came from a U.N. summit at which world leaders vowed to better protect rights and share responsibility for people uprooted worldwide.
+That declaration came from a U.N. summit at which world leaders vowed to better share responsibility for and protect the rights of people uprooted worldwide.

 Released ahead of World Refugee Day on Thursday, the report’s total figure is “conservative” in that it does not count all of the 4 million people that have fled Venezuela’s humanitarian crisis, the U.N. agency said.
 Instead, it counts the 340,000 Venezuelans that sought asylum, a fifth of all asylum seekers globally.